 The flight controllers featured here are chosen because they scored top votes in our recent Facebook group poll, as well as consideration on their capability.
 Anyway, please do your research on how to choose FC before making the decision.

-The choice of FC really depends on which firmware you prefer to run.
+The choice of flight controller really depends on which FC firmware you prefer to run.
 Some FC might be compatible with more than one firmware, but the FC recommendation might change from one firmware to another.
 We have included at least 1 FC for each firmware in this list, perhaps we will talk about “best FC for betaflight” and “best FC for raceflight” in the future.

 For other latest popular racing drone products, check out the “Top 5 Best” lists.